1. General provisions

 8. Retention period

-You can withdraw your consent to the processing of your data at any time.
+If the processing of your personal data is based on your consent, you can withdraw this consent at any time.
 However, any such withdrawal of consent will only apply prospectively: any data processed before then will not be affected by the withdrawal of consent.

-The relevant Swiss group company of VZ Holding Ltd is responsible for the processing of personal data.
+The relevant VZ Group company is responsible for the processing of personal data.

 Please do not hesitate to address any general questions, suggestions or observations to your contact person at VZ.